stormpath/stormpath-aspnetcore/README.md

 8. **That's It!**

   Compile and run your project, and use a browser to access `/login`.
 You should see a login view.
+MVC and Web API routes can be protected by adding `[Authorize]` attributes to the appropriate controller or method.

 ## Getting Help